MANJURUL13673/Basic-Javascript-Tutorial/README.md

 - If any parameter need to pass then `()` inside the bracket the parameter should be pass and catch by variables in function.
 - If it is need to return a value, then simply return the value from inside the function.

-Default Value in function Parameter:
+Default Value in function Parameter:<br>
 We can set a default value for parameter of function.
 If no value pass in any parameter of function then parameter use their default value.<br>
 Just use equal sign to set default value in parameter. `function(param1 = defaultValue1, param2 = defaultValue2)`